alissa-huskey/python-class/docs/lessons/syntax.md

 {{ row }}

-Since curley braces are also used for dictionaries, use `set()` to create an empty set.
+Since curly braces are also used for dictionaries, use `set()` to create an empty set.

 {{ right }}